shivannis/xandr-docs-public/xandr-docs/mobile-sdk/publisher-side-user-opt-out-for-ios.md

 ---
 title: Publisher-side User Opt-Out for iOS
-description: The publisher-side user opt-out feature allows publishers to set users' opt-in/out from tracking in ad requests. ms.custom: ios-sdk ms.date : 10/28/2023
+description: The publisher-side user opt-out feature allows publishers to set users' choice of opt-in/out for iOS from tracking in ad requests. ms.custom: ios-sdk ms.date: 10/28/2023
 ---

 # Publisher side user opt-out for iOS